Three distinct campuses, a multitude of opportunities

 Its academic anchor is the School of Public Health, and its research facilities include the Cancer Research Center, home to the Gen*NY*Sis Center for Excellence in Cancer Genomics, and the Center for Functional Genomics.

-It is also home to a highly collaborative, 35-year partnership between the School of Public Health and the New York State Department of Health.
+It is also home to a highly collaborative, over 35-year partnership between the School of Public Health and the New York State Department of Health.

 The Health Sciences Campus solidifies the strong intersection of academia, government and the private sector – entities that collaborate in mutually beneficial ways to further the understanding of health and disease.